el-tocino/localcroft/README.md

 Run the uploader.py in a screen session on a friendly host.
 Requires flask.
 May need to edit to adjust listen IP or save directory.
 This makes use of the listener.url config.
 Swap the mic.py in mycroft-core/mycroft/client/speech for this repo's version.

+Once the personal server is released this will likely be moot.

 #### config

 bits I use to make things work locally...